 What is patent ductus arteriosus (PDA)?

-Patent ductus arteriosus (PDA) is a heart condition caused by the failure of the ductus arteriosus to close.
-The ductus arteriosus normally is a temporary blood vessel connecting the main vessel leading to the lungs (pulmonary artery) to the main vessel of the body (aorta).
-If the vessel remains open after birth, it is called a patent ductus arteriosus or PDA.
-PDA occurs in about 10 percent of newborns.
+Patent ductus arteriosus (PDA) is a heart condition that occurs when the ductus arteriosus does not close.
+The ductus arteriosus is a temporary blood vessel connecting the pulmonary artery (the main heart vessel leading to the lungs) to the aorta (the main blood vessel of the body).
+Everyone is born with a ductus arteriosus; if it remains open after birth, it is called a patent ductus arteriosus, or PDA.

 Why does a baby have a ductus arteriosus?

 Before birth, the fetus receives oxygen from the mother and the placenta, the organ that connects the growing baby to the mother’s uterus.
 Since the fetus does not need to use his or her lungs, very little blood needs to go to them to help them grow.
 The ductus arteriosus allows most of the blood to bypass the lungs and go to the rest of the body.

 When the baby is born, his or her lungs take over and the body stops producing the chemicals that have kept the ductus arteriosus open.
 Under normal circumstances, the ductus arteriosus gradually narrows and closes in the first few hours or days after birth.